Become a Foster Parent for HSJC!

 Where do the animals come from?

-What are the advantages?
 What is expected of me as a foster parent?

 You must be a responsible, caring pet owner for your foster pet.
 You will be required to provide him/her with food, love, attention and perhaps a bit of training.
 All veterinary costs are covered by HSJC through generous donations.
 Foster parents can also have toys, treats, pet food or cat litter that is donated to help our fosters.